-- Quality metrics tied to gain sharing (also referred to as threshold quality metrics): - Follow-up care within the post-trigger window: Percent of valid episodes where the patient receives relevant follow-up care within the post-trigger window (higher rate indicative of better performance). - Quality metrics not tied to gain sharing (i.e., included for information only): - Follow-up care within the first seven days of post-trigger window: Percent of valid episodes where the patient receives relevant follow-up care within the first seven days of the post-trigger window (higher rate indicative of better performance).
+- Quality metrics tied to gain sharing (also referred to as threshold quality metrics): - Screening for HIV: Percent of valid episodes where the patient is screened for HIV within the episode window (higher rate indicative of better performance). - Primary C-section: Percent of valid episodes where the patient undergoes a C-section within the trigger window without a history of prior C-section (lower rate indicative of better performance). - Screening for hepatitis C: Percent of valid episodes where the patient has a hepatitis C code reflecting screening, diagnosis, or management within the episode window (higher rate indicative of better performance).